fpereiro/proof/notes.md

 ## cpe (compare and erase)

+cpe  (3m+2s)
-cpe  (3m+2s); (2m+2s)
+cpe  (2m+2s)

-## g (find rightmost)

-g    (1m+1s); (1m)
-g1   (1m+1s); (1m)
 ```

-We can group these functions into families:
+## Summary of all functions by family

 1. find
+   - 3arg f: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find the leftmost 3arg and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
+   - 3arg f': 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, move one to the left and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
+   - 3arg f'': 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, move one to the right and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
+   - 1arg g: go right until finding two consecutive blanks; when the second blank is found, -> 1arg.
+   - 2arg g: go right until finding two consecutive blanks; when the second blank is found, start going left until finding 2arg; when 2arg is found, -> 1arg.
 2. erase
-3. print at the end
-4. find leftmost/rightmost
-5. copy
-6. replace
-7. copy and replace
-8. copy and erase

-## Summary of all functions

-- 3arg f: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find the leftmost 3arg and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
    - 3arg e: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find the leftmost 3arg, delete it and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
    - 2arg e: 1) delete all the 2args between the schwas and the first two consecutive blanks, then go to the square after the two consecutive blanks and -> 1arg.
    - 1arg e: delete all E-squares between the schwas and the first empty F-square, then stay on the first empty F-square -> 1arg.
+3. print at the end
    - 2arg pe: find the first blank F-square, print 2arg and -> 1arg.
    - 3arg pe2: find the first blank F-square, print 2arg, find the F-square to the right of the one just printed, print 3arg, then -> 1arg.
-- 3arg f': 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, move one to the left and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
-- 3arg f'': 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, move one to the right and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
+4. copy
    - 3arg c: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, take the character printed to its left and print it on the leftmost free F-square; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
+5. copy and erase
+6. replace
+7. copy and replace
+8. compare
+9. compare and erase

 p131